ilyasolgun11/paws-play-pp1/README.md

 ### Eligibility Form Section Content: <a name="eligibility-form"></a>

-- This section displays a form with 5 field-sets for the user to fill in; the legends are General Details, Vaccinations, Behavior, Socialization and Owner Details.
+- This section displays a form with 5 field sets for the user to fill in; the legends are General Details, Vaccinations, Behavior, Socialization and Owner Details.
-- The inputs with type="text" has label's that is only visible to screen readers for ascetic's reasons.
+- The inputs with type="text" have labels that are only visible to screen readers for ascetic reasons.
-- Once the user fill's out all required fields and clicks submit they will be navigates to the eligibility-submission.html page.
+- Once the user fills out all required fields and clicks submit they will be navigated to the eligibility-submission.html page.

 ![Eligibility form](assets/images/readme/eligibility-form.png)

 ### About Our Story Section Content: <a name="about-our-story"></a>

-- This section displays an illustration of the founders Grace and Thomas Shelby (yes this is a reference to the netflix series "The Peaky Blinders").
+- This section displays an illustration of the founder's Grace and Thomas Shelby (yes this is a reference to the Netflix series "The Peaky Blinders").
-- This section also displays a paragraph of how they got started and the vision behind the company; in a short summary they both love dog's and want a safe and enjoyable environment for them.
+- This section also displays a paragraph of how they got started and the vision behind the company; in a short summary they both love dogs and want a safe and enjoyable environment for them.

 ![About our story](assets/images/readme/about-our-story.png)

 ### About Our Mission Section Content: <a name="about-our-mission"></a>

 - This section displays an illustration of Grace and Thomas Shelby (founders) "planning" with sticky notes, showing the user a relevant image to the paragraph next to it.
-- This section also displays a paragraph showing the user the mission for Paw's Play and how they transcend pet care.
+- This section also displays a paragraph showing the user the mission of Paw's Play and how it transcends pet care.

 ![About our mission](assets/images/readme/our-mission-readme.png)

 ### About Our Trainers Section Content: <a name="about-our-trainers"></a>

-- This section displays 3 sections of containing information about the 3 trainers at Paw's Play.
+- This section displays 3 sections containing information about the 3 trainers at Paw's Play.
 - Each section has an illustration of the trainer, their name, their profession and their biography.

 ![About our trainers](assets/images/readme/our-trainers-readme.png)

 ### About Join The Family Section Content: <a name="about-join-the-family"></a>

-- This section displays an illustration same as the one for the eligibility hero section to convey they are related.
+- This section displays an illustration similar to the one for the eligibility hero section to convey they are related.
 - This section has a header saying "Join the Family" to convey that once you are a customer with Paw's Play, you become a family member too.
 - This section also has a paragraph that conveys the message from the header and also has a call to action to navigate the user to the eligibility page.